Berkson Error: Why the slope of our synthetic estimates is 1

 Why is the slope ~1 (the brown line is on the dashed line)?

 Fortunately, LLMs make it easy to discover names you don’t know.
-So, today, when Stefan Schmukle asked me why the slopes of our synthetic correlations are 1 and not attenuated by error, I made some plots together with Claude Opus 4.5 and learned the name of this problem: Berkson Error.
+So, today, when Stefan Schmukle asked me why the slopes of our synthetic correlations are 1 and not attenuated by error, I broke out into cold sweat.
+When Stefan is befuddled, I’ve usually made a mistake.
+So, I made some plots and simulations together with Claude Opus 4.5 and Gemini 3 Pro and learned the name of this problem: Berkson Error1.

 There’s a lot of research on this, so here I’m just trying to convey the problem visually through simulations.